-The IPPC Secretariat is currently calling for Trade Cases to receive support from the project, more information on how to apply is available here.
+The IPPC Secretariat had issued a call for Trade Cases to receive support from the project.
+More information on the call is available here.

-The project builds upon the results of the project STDF/PG/328 "Beyond Compliance: Integrated Systems Approach for Pest Risk Management" and it will uptake the Systems Approach tools as a means of increasing understanding and confidence in use of combinations of pest risk management measures.
-The developed tools were already tested, improved and validated on limited cases in the subregion of South East Asia.
+The project builds upon the results of the project "Beyond Compliance: Integrated Systems Approach for Pest Risk Management" (STDF/PG/328) and will uptake the Systems Approach tools as a means of increasing understanding and confidence in use of combinations of pest risk management measures.
+These tools have already been tested, improved and validated on limited cases in the subregion of South East Asia.
 This project will increase the cases while embedding expertise to additional countries and regions.

 Trade cases selected from at least two regions or subregions

 Project cases will be established and agreements will be signed with NPPOs who will complete the trade cases.
-A global call is issued by IPPC to identify four trading cases for a minimum of two countries in regions other than South East Asia.
-Facilitators to be trained will be identified and the training will be planned accordingly.
+A global call was issued by IPPC to identify four trading cases for a minimum of two countries in regions other than South East Asia.
+Facilitators to be trained will be identified and the training planned accordingly.

 Selected cases are initiated and facilitators are trained

-Once the training materials will be prepared, four facilitators will be trained.
+Once the training materials have been prepared, a total of four facilitators will be trained.
 The training materials will also be translated.
 Stakeholders for cases will be identified.